-When you visit Bran Castle in winter, you get that extra dose of charm, in the form of snow and icicles.
+When you visit Bran Castle in winter, you get that extra dose of charm in the form of snow and icicles.
 It is exceptionally photogenic on a sunny winter’s morning, covered by a fresh layer of Romania snow from the night before.
 The castle is open to the public and houses a museum.
 An absolute must-visit place in Romania!

 A glacial lake at the highest point of the iconic Transfăgărășan road, Bâlea Lake sits at the breathtaking—quite literally—altitude of 2,040 meters.
 This gorgeous lake is accessible via this mountain road in summer but can only be reached by cable car during the rest of the year, including winter.

 The cable car starts at the Bâlea waterfall, one of Romania’s largest, and runs up to the lake and its famous ice hotel.
-A stay at the Bâlea Lake Ice Hotel is easily one of the best things to do in Romania in January, or February, or December.
+A stay at the Bâlea Lake Ice Hotel is easily one of the best things to do in Romania in January, February, or December.

 Built from scratch each year, the ice hotel is one of only a few in Eastern Europe and is open for three months during winter in Romania.
-It is basically a huge igloo constructed with blocks of ice.
+It is a huge igloo constructed with blocks of ice.

 Top Ski Resorts In Romania

 Home to the spectacular Carpathian Mountains, Romania has its fair share of excellent ski resorts.
-There are literally dozens of them, so how do you know where to go in Romania in winter if you want to ski or snowboard?
-To help you get started, we’ve listed the top Romania ski resorts for you below.
+There are dozens of them, so how do you know where to go in Romania in winter if you want to ski or snowboard?
+To help you get started, we’ve listed the top Romania ski resorts below.